agbinary/onehundredtweets/README.md

 onehundredtweets
 ================

-Save the last one hundred tweets
+Save the last one hundred tweets of one account

+API Twitter